MrToast99/Nextube-Remaster/README.md

 Crucially, the DAC is **not** left running between sounds.
 It is created and enabled **per clip** by the playback task (`dac_restart()`), and torn down again (`dac_teardown()`) the moment the clip — plus its fade-out — finishes.
 This mirrors how the stock firmware behaved: silence means *nothing is clocked*.
-A continuously-running DMA/I²S engine puts periodic switching activity on the shared 3.3 V rail (audible as static); by only bringing the engine up while a sound is actually playing, the idle is genuinely quiet.
+Tearing down also lets the GPIO25 pad return to the isolated idle state between clips (the decisive noise factor — see below), and avoids keeping the I²S0 engine, APLL, and a live DAC output buffer running for no benefit.

 **Idle state (no clip playing), in *both* the enabled and disabled cases:** the GPIO25 pad is **isolated** via `rtc_gpio_isolate()` — input and output